Mjz86/C_colon/mcc.md

  -  constexpr syscalls :
-in the  constexpr runtime, this thunk is more restricted for security purposes, it also  is the only place that compile time pointer can change its permissions ( read write ) so it doesn't allow execution permissions for non function pointers and it doesn't allow read write permissions to function pointers. if the permissions are violated the program is ill-formed. if the pointers are casted to non pinters, or non pointers are casted to pointers, the program is ill-formed. the way we handle pointers in compiler is explained in the pointer section.
+in the  constexpr runtime, this thunk is more restricted for security purposes, it also  is the only place that compile time pointer can change its permissions ( read write ) so it does not allow execution permissions for non function pointers and it does not allow read write permissions to function pointers. if the permissions are violated the program is ill-formed. if the pointers are casted to non pinters, or non pointers are casted to pointers, the program is ill-formed. the way we handle pointers in compiler is explained in the pointer section.